Every organisation, no matter how large or small, depends on its reputation for survival and success.

 The Chartered Institute of Public Relations definition of public relations:

 Public relations is about reputation – the result of what you do, what you say and what others say about you.

-Public relations is the discipline which looks after reputation, with the aim of earning understanding and support and influencing opinion and behaviour.
-It is the planned and sustained effort to establish and maintain goodwill and mutual understanding between an organisation and its publics.
+Public relations is the discipline that looks after an organisation's reputation.
+Its aim is to win understanding and support, and influence opinion and behaviour.
+It establishes and maintains goodwill and mutual understanding between an organisation and its publics.

 We use the following terms in our definition of PR:

 - Organisation is any large or small institution.
 It may be a government body, business, profession or public service.